iwarimie/codecademy_open_source/README.md

 |1|GitHub uses Git on the terminal|GitLab also uses Git on the terminal|
 |2|It is an open source|It is a proprietary software|
 |3|It is hosted on [GitHub url](https://github.com)|it is hosted on [GitLab url](https:gitlab.com)|

+## Git Commands Every Developer Should Know
+1. git init: used to initialize a local repository
+2. git status
+3. git add: used to add a file/files to the staging area, making them available for commit
+4. git commit: used to save a snapshot of the changes made at a particular point in time
+5. git push: used to transfer records from local to remote repository
+6. git branch: used to create a branch aside the main branch when you can work on new features
+7. git checkout: used to switch from one branch to another
+8. git pull: used to update the local repository from the remote repository
+9. git fetch: used to see the changes that have occurred on the remote repository
+10. git merge: used to merge branches together